nabill/edo/HappyTravel.Edo.DirectApi/README.md

 ### Supported search models

-Wide availability search can be executed in 3 modes:
+Wide availability search can be executed in three modes:
-1. One country search
+1. Single country search
-2. One city search
+2. Single city search
 3. Multiple hotel search (up to 1000 hotels in request)

 The search mode is selected based on `SearchLocations` field of [AvailabilityRequest](/index.html#tag/Search/paths/~1api~11.0~1availabilities~1searches/post)  model and supports adding multiple location ids to the request, where each location id can be country id, locality id or accommodation id.